ontio/ontology-go-sdk/README.md

 ## License

-The Ontology library (i.e. all code outside of the cmd directory) is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the License file.
+The Ontology library (i.e. all of the code outside of the cmd directory) is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the License file.